bwindsor/typed-config/README.md

 The `typedconfig.casts` module contains helper functions that implement common casting operations.
 These would generally be passed to the `cast` parameter of the `key()` function

 ### Casting to an `Enum` type with `enum_cast`
-the `enum_cast` function converts a string input from a source to an member of an `Enum` type.
+the `enum_cast` function converts a string input from a source to a member of an `Enum` type.

 For example:
 ```python